Audio Driver

 } TDD_AUDIO_T5AI_T;

-To register the audio driver structure, developers need to implement the corresponding function pointers according to their own audio driver.
+To register a structure for your audio driver, you need to implement the corresponding function pointers based on your audio driver.

 /**